Community Wildfire Prevention Grant Program

 • Biomass utilization of wood products such as post and pole, dimensional lumber, plywood, firewood, or to generate energy through combustion or gasification.

-Community Wildfire Preparedness
+Community Wildfire Preparedness:

 • Projects to improve the hardening of structures in a Firewise community.